okothhillary/handcrafted-haven/DEVELOPMENT_PLAN.md

 # Handcrafted Haven - Development Implementation Plan

 ## 🎯 Project Overview
 This document outlines the systematic development approach for implementing a modern React/Next.js frontend for the Handcrafted Haven e-commerce platform.
-The backend API and database infrastructure are complete, and this plan focuses on building a professional frontend based on comprehensive reference analysis.
+The backend API and database infrastructure are complete, and this plan focuses on building a professional frontend

 ## 📋 Current Project Status (Updated: July 30, 2025)
 - ✅ **Backend Infrastructure**: Complete Node.js/Express API with MongoDB